jsgoupil/quickbooks-sync/README.md

 }
 ```

 1. `GotoStepAsync` - Indicates the exact step name you would like to go.
-If you return null, the `GotoNextStep` will be called.
+If you return `null`, the `GotoNextStepAsync` will be called.
 2. `GotoNextStepAsync` - Indicates if you should go to the next step or not.
 If you return `false`, the same exact step will be executed.

 ### Implement a MessageValidator ###

 QuickBooks supports multiple versions.
 However, this package supports only version 13.0 and above.
 In order to validate a request, you must provide a `IMessageValidator`.
-The reason this package cannot validate the version is because of the nature of the Web Connector: it takes 2 calls from the WebConnector to validate the version then warn the user.
+The reason this package cannot validate the version is because of the nature of the Web Connector: it takes 2 calls from the Web Connector to validate the version then warn the user.

 1. The first call sends a version to your server.
 You can validate the version and must save the ticket for reference in the second call.
-2. The second call, you need to tell the WebConnector the version was wrong based on the ticket saved in step 1.
+2. The second call, you need to tell the Web Connector the version was wrong based on the ticket saved in step 1.

 Since this is done with two requests, the first request must persist that the version is wrong based on the ticket.
 With `IsValidTicket`, simply check if the ticket has been saved in your database (as invalid).
 If you find the ticket in your database, you can safely remove it from it as this method will not be called again with the same ticket.

 This step is optional.
-If you don't implement a MessageValidator, we assume that the version is valid.
+If you don't implement a `MessageValidator`, we assume that the version is valid.

-The MessageValidator can also be used to get the company file path that QuickBooks sends you.
+The `MessageValidator` can also be used to get the company file path that QuickBooks sends you.

 ### Implement a WebConnectorHandler ###